 Once rare, indoor allergies are on the rise, including allergies to dust mites, molds, and pets.
 No wonder!
 Today, people spend 90 percent of their time indoors.
 Allergies are rampant in the workplace.
 The proliferation of new chemicals and poorly ventilated “sick buildings” have triggered new allergies.
 A case in point: Nearly 12 percent of all medical workers who wear latex gloves (to prevent the spread of HIV and other infections) have developed serious allergies to latex!
 New drugs are spawning new allergies.
 About 3 percent of all hospitalized patients will experience a severe allergic reaction to a new medication.

 Our goal in writing this book is to provide you with an overall understanding of the causes of allergy conditions and how you can treat your allergies with both alternative and conventional remedies.
-Everything You Need To Know About Allergy Relief is divided into three parts.
+What You Must Know About Allergy Relief is divided into three parts.
 Part One examines the allergy problem.
 The six chapters in Part 1 focus on the allergy epidemic and its causes, food allergies, how to deal with asthma, allergies that you may experience in the workplace, our environment, allergies to latex, and skin conditions, such as eczema and dermatitis.

 Part 2 of the book focuses on simple lifestyle changes that you can make to help you live well with or alleviate allergy conditions.
 The four chapters in this section examine allergy proofing your home and workplace, living with pets, and traveling with allergies.